 When you are cooking, do not press down on the sausages.
 If you do so, that will cause the juices to run out.
 All the flattening of the sausage patties should be done when you are shaping it.

 I cook each turkey breakfast sausage patty for about 6 minutes total, flipping to brown both sides.
+Cook until the meat is no longer pink inside.
 For my stovetop, I use medium to medium-high heat.
 I fluctuated my heat setting between 6 and 7, out of 9 (highest setting).

 How to store this breakfast sausage

-This recipe makes 12-15 turkey sausage patties, but you may have noticed that you only see 5 cooked sausages in the photos.
-That’s because I normally make a batch of the recipe, cook some straight away and store the rest.
+This recipe makes 12-15 turkey sausage patties.
+You may have noticed that you only see 5 cooked sausages in the photos.
+That's because when I normally make a batch of the recipe, cook some straight away and store the rest.